Westminster Lease Extension - Free Consultation

 Bank of Scotland Minimum 70 years from the date of the mortgage.

-Engaging our service will provide you better control over the value of your Westminster leasehold, as your property will be more valuable and saleable in respect of lease length should you wish to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service gives you better control over the value of your Westminster leasehold, as your property will be more valuable and marketable in relation to the lease length should you want to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Westminster Lease Extension Case Summaries: